No doubt, you’ve heard friends and co-workers talking about hemp oil and CBD oil a lot lately.

 People have used cannabis medicinally for about 4700 years, but it wasn’t until 1964 that scientists identified the first chemical in cannabis; tetrahydrocannabinol, or THC.
 THC is the cannabinoid that makes you high, and is only one of more than 80 cannabinoids in cannabis.

-It wasn't until 1990 that scientists discovered the first receptors of the endocannabinoid system.
+In 1990, scientists discovered the first receptors of the endocannabinoid system.
 They called the first cannabinoid receptors CB1, which are primarily located in the nervous system.
 Later, they discovered another receptor, called CB2, found in the immune system and many other tissues.

 The ECS affects almost every area of the mental and physical wellbeing in the body and mind, making it a true “mind-body system.”